-Proposed Corporate Governance Reforms
+Recent Corporate Governance Reforms

 On May 28, 2020, the United Stated District Court for the District of New Jersey approved that certain Amended Stipulation and Agreement of Settlement, dated October 1, 2019 (the "Settlement") among the settling parties in connection with a consolidated shareholder derivative action, Case No.: 2:18-cv-15992.
-Pursuant to the Settlement, we intend to make various modifications to our corporate governance and business ethics practices as further discussed below.
+Pursuant to the Settlement, effective as of July 21, 2020, we made various modifications to our corporate governance and business ethics practices as further discussed below.